I was born and raised in

 majored in English education and English literature.
 So becoming a

-linguist was something that I didn't quite expect in my former life.
+linguist was something I didn't quite expect early on.
 But this

 accidental path has taken me to a place that I'd call a utopia (well,